This pumpkin soup is topped with smoky roasted chickpeas and fresh thyme, making it the ultimate cozy autumn recipe for busy weeknights!

-But then I remembered that I vowed to make this corner of the internet meatless.
-I briefly considered **asterisk-ing** that vow with *except for bacon and prosciutto, until I remember this killer recipe from Sarah over at Well and Full.
+To find an equally delicious substitute for the bacon, I drew inspiration from this killer recipe by Sarah over at Well and Full.
 With a careful combination of spices and sauces, she transforms coconut flakes into crispy mock bacon.
-And after the wild success that was chickpea week, I figured we could apply those flavor combinations to some roasted chickpeas!
-One thing led to another and this bonkers tasty, smoky, hearty, savory-yet-sweet-yet-spicy soup was born.
+So I applied all of that smoky flavor deliciousness to roasted chickpeas, one thing led to another, and this bonkers tasty, smoky, hearty, savory-yet-sweet-yet-spicy soup was born!

 How to Make Pumpkin Soup from Scratch

-It’s pretty simple but let’s just go through the steps right here now so ya don’t get all turned around.
-Start with pumpkin.
-Sugar pumpkins (also known as pie pumpkins) are smaller and sweeter than the traditional jack-o-lantern variety.
+To make your own pumpkin puree: Sugar pumpkins (also known as pie pumpkins) are smaller and sweeter than the traditional jack-o-lantern variety.
 So get two of these (plus more if you want to be adorable and serve this soup IN THE ACTUAL pumpkin), scoop out the seeds and gunk, halve them, drizzle in some oil, and roast them for about an hour.
 (Full guide for homemade pumpkin puree here!)

-Then you’ll just get some shallots and garlic sizzling in a pot and mix in the pumpkin, roasted bell pepper, a bit of vegetable stock, almond milk, and a touch of maple syrup.
-Puree it with whatever means you have on hand (optimally an immersion hand blender, less-than-optimally my ten year old blender that threatens to fall apart and spill its contents with every flip of the switch).
+Then you’ll just get some shallots and garlic sizzling in a pot and mix in the pumpkin, roasted bell pepper, a bit of vegetable stock, and almond milk.
+Puree it with either an immersion blender or a countertop blender (always be careful when adding hot liquids to a countertop blender not to cover it completely – the hot air needs to be able to escape!)

-Mix in a few seasonings to taste (salt + pepper + cinnamon + nutmeg), ladle it out, and top with the best damn roasted chickpeas you ever did taste.
+Mix in a few seasonings to taste (salt + pepper + cinnamon), ladle it out, and top with the best damn roasted chickpeas you ever did taste.

 - 2 shallots diced